 Dorkies have inherited the unique body shape of its Dachshund parent, and this distinct feature also implies some health risks.

 The Dachshund has a unique body shape compared to other dogs and is more prone to back problems such as intervertebral disk disease than any other breed.

-Hip dysplasia, patella luxation, and eye diseases are also common, and they are also prone to weight gain issues.
+Hip dysplasia, patella luxation, and eye diseases are common among Dachshunds and they are also prone to weight gain issues.